esnet/gdg/website/content/docs/usage_guide/backup_guide.md

 Example: Alert Rules need the contact points to exist in older to be created.
 They also need the folders or dashboards that they operate on to exist.

-{{< callout context="danger" title="Danger" icon="alert-octagon" >}}
+{{< callout context="caution" title="Caution" icon="alert-triangle" >}}
-Unlike most other entities that GDG operates on, Alerting will be global to the Grafana organisation.

-All alerting entities will ignore folder watch list, and any other filter set.
+Unlike most other entities that GDG operates on, Alerting will be global to the Grafana organization.
+They will also ignore folder watch list, and any other filter set.

 {{< /callout >}}

+**Alerting Rules is the exception that is tied to a folder and respect filters.**

 #### Contact Points